-Like the old engineer's cliché quip goes 'that depends.'
-It depends on the current activities of your team or organization, the data available on which to train models, and the desired state of business processes after the inclusion of Machine Intelligence.
+A whole lot.
+To give details, it depends on the current activities of your team or organization, the data available on which to train models, and the desired state of business processes after the inclusion of Artificial Intelligence.
 With answers to these scoping questions, it will be possible to identify which processes that are currently dumb, rigid, bespoke, and/or notional may become interactive, adaptable, scalable, and/or precise.

 In most organizations, there is a tension between high-touch processes which entail a deep understanding of a client's challenges, needs, and options that are very expensive to deploy and traditional automated systems which allow many users to perform some tasks and interactions, but only within the very narrow boundaries of these systems and based on superficial knowledge of the user or client.

-If you want your business processes to know more, adapt quickly, scale massively, and interact naturally, your organization should be adopting Machine Intelligence.
+If you want your business processes to know more, adapt quickly, scale massively, and interact naturally, your organization should be adopting Artificial Intelligence.

 First, accept that you have an analytical and/or operational problem.
 Second, have a method for collecting all irreplaceable internal data relevant to your problem.
 Lastly, be ready to commit financially and organizationally to transform key functions into data-driven, cybernetic networks.

 The next question is about processes.
-Unless you're starting from scratch, whatever operations Machine Intelligence fits into will have points of contact between software and the decision-making.
-What level of autonomy will you grant the Machine Intelligence?
+Unless you're starting from scratch, whatever operations Artificial Intelligence fits into will have points of contact between software and the decision-making.
+What level of autonomy will you grant the Artificial Intelligence?
 Will you consume the same form of advisory reports just as before but with a different method and source?
 Or will you redesign the basis for decision-making around the new capabilities?
-When you're ready to develop answers to process redesign questions, you're ready to incorporate Machine Intelligence.
+When you're ready to develop answers to process redesign questions, you're ready to incorporate Artificial Intelligence.

 We are an enterprise-focused Software as a Service (SaaS) vendor.
-In addition to the product licenses, we provide configuration and on-boarding support.
-This can include some data strategy and business process advising, but we are not a consulting or custom development shop.
+This includes the core Spindle platform, data source configuration and on-boarding support.
+We are not a consulting or custom development shop.

 Seriously, read the engagement cycle doc.
-And check out our current product offerings.
 If this looks like something your organization would be interested in, please fill out our inquiry form and we'll get right back to you with some options.